 As the population of the United States becomes increasingly diverse, cultural competency within the physician assistant profession is critical.
-Our program is seeking individuals who demonstrate a clear understanding of the Canisius College Jesuit mission, with a commitment to improving health care outcomes for vulnerable patient populations.
+Our program is seeking individuals who demonstrate a clear understanding of the Canisius University Jesuit mission, with a commitment to improving health care outcomes for vulnerable patient populations.
 Special consideration will be given to candidates who display a passion for social justice and an understanding of the lived experiences of patients from diverse backgrounds.
-Applicants are reviewed holistically for their unique experiences, leadership potential, and commitment to education.
+In turn, our program is committed to reducing barriers and addressing disparities in the application process by removing standardized testing, reducing prerequisite courses where appropriate, valuing virtual shadowing and other modes of meeting experiential requirements, and placing emphasis on the whole person when considering candidates.

 Application Requirements

-- The current CASPA deadline for this application is: September 1, 2023, at midnight EST
+• The current CASPA deadline for this application is: CLOSED as of September 1, 2023, at midnight EST. We encourage interested candidates to apply with the next cycle beginning in April 2024.

 "We seek to eliminate healthcare disparity and improve the wellbeing of underserved populations by developing competent, compassionate, and mindful clinicians who may not share a similar background as their patients.
 Tell us about an experience that has broadened your own view of social justice and has enhanced your ability to understand those unlike yourself."